t-works/sonataFCKeditor_formatter_bug/README.md

     fails because the container is not set in Sonata\FormatterBundle\Controller\CkeditorAdminController
 2. CkeditorAdminController does not implement ContainerAwareInterface
-3. container is not injected in any other way durin initailization
+3. Container is not injected in any other way during the initialization
-4. I didn't find in sonata formatter docs information describing a way or a need to inject container manually
+4. I didn't find in the sonata formatter docs information describing a way or a need to inject container manually